 Turning Friendship Into Action

-In 1973 the Ministerial Association of the Five Cities area asked a group of women from the area churches to host a “World Day of Prayer.”
+In 1973 the Ministerial Association in the Five Cities asked a group of women from the local churches to host a “World Day of Prayer.”
 Friendships were made at this event and the ladies decided to socialize monthly.
 One day a neighbor approached on of group members and asked her for food.
-The ladies decided they could make a difference so they formed a group to feed the hungry people in their communities.
+The ladies decided that maybe instead of meeting for coffee they needed to address the food insecurities in their neighborhood.

 One of the ladies offered her single car garage to store the food.
 The women delivered the food and fed seven families a week.
 From those early beginnings we now serve over 1,000 families a month.

 Several Grover Beach churches hosted the pantry in the early days, Bethel Baptist Church and Central Coast Baptist Church, now Shadow Mountain Community Church.
-In 1998 the Kiwanis Club of Pismo Beach built a pantry for us and Central Coast Baptist Church, now Shadow Mountain Community Church offered us space on their property.
+In 1998 the Kiwanis Club of Pismo Beach built a pantry for us on the property of Central Coast Baptist Church, now Shadow Mountain Community Church.

 Donations of food come from local grocery stores.
-With financial donations from churches, individuals and other groups we purchase food from the Food Coalition at a reduced price and Farmer’s Markets.
+With financial donations from churches, individuals and other groups we purchase food from the Food Coalition at a reduced price.
 We also look for sales at the various stores throughout the county and in the Santa Maria area.

-Please use our contact page to let us know if you'd like to donate or volunteer.
+Our volunteers pick up food from grocery stores, restock the Pantry shelves.
+Other volunteers distribute the food to our neighbors in the afternoon.
+Please use our contact page if you'd like to donate or volunteer.
 Just imagine what we can do together!

 Emillie Elizabeth Hvolboll